mutisyag/ozone/docs/specs/roles.md

 Ozone Secretariat staff can:

-* enter data on behalf of a Party that submits its information by means other than the online reporting tool (e.g. via e-mail)
+* enter data on behalf of a Party that submits its information by means other than the online reporting system (e.g. via e-mail)
 * attach document(s) received from a Party to the corresponding version of the submission
 * create new versions based on existing versions to make further changes to the submitted data under instructions from a Party
 * change flags on existing versions